margorski/cv/index.md

 - Implemented new features and bug fixes for both the frontend and backend
 - Prepared and maintained the hosting configuration on the Linux VM using the Nginx hosting application
-- Set up and maintained the PostgreSQL database for storing and retrieving the application data Technologies used: Angular, Flask, Python, Linux, Nginx, PostgreSQL
+- Set up and maintained the PostgreSQL database for storing and retrieving the application data
+- **Technologies used**: Angular, Flask, Python, Linux, Nginx, PostgreSQL

 ### Embedded Software Developer at Warsaw Institute of Aviation (Jan 2014 - Dec 2014)